kmhabib/fargatedevlab/FargateDevLab.md

 The [Fargate profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html) allows an administrator to declare which pods run on Fargate.
 Each profile can have up to five selectors that contain a namespace and optional labels.
 You must define a namespace for every selector.
 The label field consists of multiple optional key-value pairs.
 Pods that match a selector (by matching a namespace for the selector and all of the labels specified in the selector) are scheduled on Fargate.

 It is generally a good practice to deploy user application workloads into namespaces other than kube-system or default so that you have more fine-grained capabilities to manage the interaction between your pods deployed on to EKS.
-You will now create a new Fargate profile named applications that targets all pods destined for the fargate namespace.
+You will now create a new Fargate profile named applications that targets all pods destined for the `fargate` namespace.

-Even though we have created a “fp-default” farage profile, we’ll go and create a new profile by the name “**applications**”.
+Even though we have created a “fp-default” Fargate profile, we’ll go and create a new profile by the name “**applications**”.

     eksctl create fargateprofile --cluster fargate-devlab --name applications --namespace fargate